Writing blog posts that people actually read is one of the most valuable skills you need to have

 This is the exact reason why infographics are popular, and big brands are investing top dollars on designing quality infographics.
 They attract the attention of the web users, and attention is the new commodity.

-People remember the beginning and the end, they tend to forget the middle details.
-Based, on this they remember how you made them feel.
+People remember the beginning and the end, but tend to forget the middle details.
+Based on this, they remember how you made them feel.

-So, having a good hooking introduction and ending with a bang is very important.
+So, it’s important to have a good hooking introduction and end with a bang.

-In the ending lines i.e. conclusion of your blog post, you need to sum up the things you explained so far in the blog post if it’s an informational post.
-It should be like a synopsis of the content you covered.
+In the ending lines, the conclusion of your blog post, you need to sum up the things you explained so far.
+If it’s an informational post, it should be like a synopsis of the content you covered.

-If it’s a product review or a comparison post, you need to mention your verdict about the products and wrap up with the benefits or the downsides.
+If it’s a product review or a comparison post, mention your verdict about the products and wrap up with the benefits or downsides.

-You can also mention the action-steps for your readers to take the moment they step out of your blog.
-You need to give them actional tips for them to straightaway implement.
-You can give actionable worksheets for them to download in the form of content upgrades in turn for their email IDs, and so on.
+You can also mention the action steps for your readers to take the moment they step out of your blog.
+Give them actionable tips to implement right away.
+You can provide downloadable actionable worksheets in the form of content upgrades in exchange for their email IDs.

-Actionable steps can also be about recommending them to read related blog posts in the form of related posts.
+Actionable steps can also include recommending related blog posts in the form of related posts.

-You can also ask them to share your post on social media and also comment on your blog post.
-You can notice that I’ve included the widget you can see in the above screenshot at the end of my every post here at BloggingX.
+You can also ask them to share your post on social media and comment on your blog post.
+You may notice that I have included the widget you can see in the above screenshot at the end of every post here at BloggingX.

 SEO essentials – In brief